June is from Kailua-Kona, Hawaii, but is currently residing in New York. She loves to cook naturally with plants from her garden.

 Beware of Dog Food Fillers

-* Cereal by-products
+- Cereal by-products

-* Cottonseed hulls
+- Cottonseed hulls

-* Citrus pulp
+- Citrus pulp

-* Peanut hulls
+- Peanut hulls

-* Rice husks
+- Rice husks

-* Corn and corncobs
+- Corn and corncobs

 These dog food fillers are unfortunately used in the place of quality fiber, (remember brown rice hulls are a filler, they are not brown rice) and can irritate the walls of your pet's intestines.
 Some of the fillers are not digestible by dogs.Yet as food prices continue to rise, the use of fillers will continue to be used so that dog food manufacturers can continue to keep their costs low and their bottom line profit high.

-Avoid obscure listings like potato product, rice or peanut hulls, and grape pomace.
+Avoid obscure listings like potato products, rice or peanut hulls, and grape pomace.
 Look for something more recognizable than words that give you only a vague notion of what you are feeding your dog.

 Diligence is required in avoiding these foods as many of them are masked with euphemisms and phrases such as "Moist, chewy" or "contains vegetables," among many more.

 Pet food manufacturers pay marketers very well to come up with creative wording that will convince you to purchase their brand of dog food.
 This is why it is so very important for you to learn to read the labels and have an understanding of what the labels are telling you, Then and only then will you be able to make an educated choice on what you are willing to put into your pets dog food bowl.
-Don't allow your dog fill up on fillers
+Don't allow your dog to fill up on fillers!

-Dog Food Label "Rules" by the FDA
+FDA Dog Food Label "Rules"